egoist/poi/docs/recipes/electron-app.md

 # Electron app

-The simplest way is to run `vbuild init my-app --electron` to generate an Electron app.
+The simplest way is to run `create-vue-app my-app` to generate an Electron app.
+(If you want a Vue app :D)

 Basically, comparing to a normal web app, it: